London, Paris, New York: Plot

 It is revealed that Lalitha had actually taken a trip back to London when she also realized that she was in love with Nikhil.
 However, she finds him in bed with his film's actress which breaks her heart.
-She resolved to get even with Nikhil if given a chance.
+She resolves to get even with Nikhil if given a chance.
 Realizing that Nikhil is in love with her, she breaks his heart too and leaves for New York.

 The film moves forward to present day when Nikhil lands outside Lalitha's house.
 They go together for a cab ride in New York City.
-Lalitha tells him that she is will marry an American and relocate to Mumbai.
+Lalitha tells him that she will marry an American and relocate to Mumbai.
 Nikhil tries his best to win Lalitha's heart.
-Lalitha also apologized for breaking his heart.
+Lalitha also apologizes for breaking his heart.
 They again spend the night together on the streets.

 However, as morning arrives, Lalitha starts rushing for her wedding which leaves Nikhil heartbroken again as he had thought he had won back Lalitha.
 He takes out his anger on her, explaining how she had been all wrong in this relationship.
 Lalitha leaves for her house.
-Nikhil rushes first to her church where Lalitha was getting married and then to her house only to learn that Lalitha had called off her marriage.
+Nikhil rushes first to the church where Lalitha was getting married and then to her house only to learn that Lalitha had called off her marriage.
 They meet again outside her house and decide to spend the rest of their lives together.